Explore newly available specimens. New material added regularly.

 Copiapoa distributions are naturally fragmented into narrow coastal and inland corridors.
 The destruction or poaching of a single locality population can erase unique genetic and adaptive information that cultivation or population mixing cannot restore.
 These populations are not isolated units but components of localized ecological systems, and their loss disrupts associated communities of insects, microorganisms, and other organisms adapted to the same conditions.

 Adult Copiapoa can persist for decades under harsh conditions, but the long-term viability of any population depends on successful seedling recruitment.
-Two lines of evidence indicate that this process is already under pressure.
+Three lines of evidence indicate that this process is already under pressure.

-Experimental germination studies show that Copiapoa cinerea is already operating near the upper thermal limits of its optimal germination window.
-Thermal time modeling by Seal et al. (2017) found that Copiapoa cinerea is one of only three cactus species, out of 55 studied across the family's range, germinating under supra-optimal temperature conditions.
-The mean temperature of the wettest quarter already exceeds the experimentally determined optimum germination temperature.
-Modeled warming scenarios suggest that even modest further increases could push conditions beyond functional thresholds, suppressing recruitment even while adult populations remain visually stable.
+Experimental germination studies show that recruitment in Copiapoa may be more temperature-sensitive than previously assumed.
+Thermal time modeling by Seal et al. (2017) found that Copiapoa cinerea is one of only three cactus species, out of 55 studied across the family's range, already germinating under supra-optimal temperature conditions, meaning the mean temperature of the wettest quarter already exceeds the experimentally determined optimum.
+For Copiapoa cinerea var. haseltoniana (now placed as Copiapoa gigantea f. haseltoniana following Larridon et al., 2015), that optimum is approximately 15°C, consistent with adaptation to cool, fog-buffered coastal conditions rather than the 20-30°C range typical of most cacti.

-Separately, long-term satellite analyses of the Atacama Desert coastal fog system indicate that the primary moisture source for many Copiapoa populations is not constant.
-Fog frequency varies strongly from year to year, decade to decade, driven by large-scale ocean-atmosphere dynamics such as ENSO.
-It also varies considerably along the coastal gradient.
+The fog input itself is also less reliable than its near-permanent appearance suggests.
+Long-term satellite analyses of the Atacama coastal fog system indicate that fog frequency varies strongly from year to year and decade to decade, driven by large-scale ocean-atmosphere dynamics such as ENSO, and varies considerably along the coastal gradient.
 In some sectors, fog occurrence has increased near the coast while declining at higher elevations associated with the thermal inversion layer.
-Because these systems depend on fog as their primary water input, even modest shifts can limit seedling establishment and erode long-term population viability, often without visible change until a threshold is crossed.
+Direct microclimate monitoring confirms that the inversion ceiling itself moves on seasonal timescales rather than holding as a fixed envelope (Thompson et al. 2003), exposing recruitment windows at both the lower and upper margins of the fog zone to year-to-year variability.

 🔴 Key point: The adults visible in Copiapoa populations today were established decades to centuries before current climate pressures reached their present scale.
 Population assessments based on adult counts cannot detect a recruitment failure that began recently on ecological timescales.
-We are counting survivors of a climate that no longer exists.
+We are counting survivors established under climatic conditions that may no longer persist at the same frequency or stability.
 Persistence is not recovery.

 Population Resilience and Recovery Dynamics